pic pic

 Introduction

-The previous section introduced the basics of multithreading, highlighting that operations can be computed either sequentially (Julia's default) or concurrently.
+The previous section introduced the basics of multithreading.
+We highlighted that operations can be computed either sequentially (Julia's default) or concurrently.
 The latter enables the processing of multiple operations simultaneously, with each of them running as soon as a thread becomes available.
-This implies that, when Julia's session is initialized with more than one thread, computations can be executed on different CPU cores in parallel.
+When Julia's session is initialized with more than one thread, this determines that computations can be executed on different CPU cores in parallel.

-This section will focus on Julia's native multithreading mechanisms, a topic that will span several sections.
+The current section will focus on Julia's native multithreading mechanisms.
+The topic will span several sections.
 Our primary goal here is to demonstrate how to write multithreaded code, rather than exploring how and when to apply the technique.
 We've deliberately structured our explanation in this way to smooth subsequent discussions.

 Warning!